ravir4/DevOpsInsights/risk_cd.md

 To learn more about the `idra` command, see [the grunt-idra3 package's page on npm](https://www.npmjs.com/package/grunt-idra3).

 ### Publishing test data from Advanced Tester jobs

+You can add test jobs with the Advanced Tester type to a pipeline.
+After they run, they automatically upload their results to {{site.data.keyword.DRA_short}}.

 1. On the stage where you want to add the job that uploads results, click the **Stage Configuration** icon ![Pipeline stage configuration icon](images/pipeline-stage-configuration-icon.png).
 Click **Configure Stage**.
 2. Create a test job and type a name for it.